fusionpm/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2_lm.md

 ## Troubleshooting

 * If you are unable to access the Ambari or Fusion UI, you may need admin asssitance with your network configuration.
-See our [general troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari,-cloudera-or-fusion-ui-on-vm) section for more detail.
+See our [Azure specific troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari-cloudera-or-fusion-ui-on-vm) section for more detail.

 * See our [Troubleshooting](../troubleshooting/general_troubleshooting.md) guide for help.